chinsiang99/learning-system-design/05.network essentials/README.md

 Negative caching is the process of caching the non-existence of a DNS record.
 When a resolver receives a query for a non-existent domain or record, it caches this information as a negative response, preventing repeated queries for the same non-existent resource.
 This reduces the load on DNS servers and improves overall performance.

 In short, the DNS resolution process involves converting a domain name into its corresponding IP address using recursive and iterative queries.
 Resolvers and servers cache the results of previous queries to speed up the resolution process, with TTL values determining how long the records are stored.
 Negative caching helps improve performance by caching the non-existence of DNS records.

+# DNS Load Balancing and High Availability
+The Domain Name System (DNS) plays a critical role in the smooth functioning of the internet, translating human-readable domain names into IP addresses that computers can understand.
+As the number of users and services on the internet continues to grow, ensuring the performance, reliability, and availability of DNS becomes increasingly important.
+DNS load balancing and high availability techniques, such as round-robin DNS, geographically distributed servers, anycast routing, and Content Delivery Networks (CDNs), help distribute the load among multiple servers, reduce latency for end-users, and maintain uninterrupted service, even in the face of server failures or network outages.
+This chapter provides an overview of these techniques, explaining how they contribute to a more efficient and resilient DNS infrastructure.

+## 1. Round-robin DNS
+Round-robin DNS is a simple load balancing technique in which multiple IP addresses are associated with a single domain name.
+When a resolver queries the domain name, the DNS server responds with one of the available IP addresses, rotating through them in a round-robin fashion.
+This distributes the load among multiple servers or resources, improving the performance and availability of the website or service.

+However, round-robin DNS does not take into account the actual load on each server or the geographic location of the client, which can lead to uneven load distribution or increased latency in some cases.

+## 2. Geographically distributed DNS servers
+To improve the performance and availability of DNS services, operators can deploy DNS servers in multiple geographic locations.
+By distributing DNS servers across different regions, they can provide faster and more reliable DNS resolution for users located closer to a server.

+Geographically distributed servers also offer increased redundancy, reducing the impact of server failures or network outages.
+If one server becomes unreachable, users can still access the service through other available servers in different locations.

+## 3. Anycast routing
+Anycast routing is a networking technique that allows multiple servers to share the same IP address.
+When a resolver sends a query to an anycast IP address, the network routes the query to the nearest server, based on factors like network latency and server availability.

+Anycast provides several benefits for DNS:

+Load balancing: Anycast distributes DNS queries among multiple servers, preventing any single server from becoming a bottleneck.
+Reduced latency: By directing users to the nearest server, anycast can significantly reduce the time it takes for DNS resolution.
+High availability: If a server fails or becomes unreachable, anycast automatically redirects queries to the next closest server, ensuring uninterrupted service.

+## 4. Content Delivery Networks (CDNs) and their relation to DNS
+A Content Delivery Network (CDN) is a network of distributed servers that cache and deliver web content to users based on their geographic location.
+CDNs help improve the performance, reliability, and security of websites and web services by distributing the load among multiple servers and serving content from the server closest to the user.

+DNS plays a crucial role in the functioning of CDNs.
+When a user requests content from a website using a CDN, the CDN's DNS server determines the best server to deliver the content based on the user's location and other factors.
+The DNS server then responds with the IP address of the chosen server, allowing the user to access the content quickly and efficiently.

+In short, DNS load balancing and high availability techniques, such as round-robin DNS, geographically distributed servers, anycast routing, and CDNs, help improve the performance, reliability, and availability of websites and web services by distributing the load among multiple servers and reducing latency for end-users.